 - Light Settings:

 - The officer should further make sure that adequate lighting exists.
-If the suspect can see the officer fairly well, then the lighting should be determined adequate.
+If the suspect can see the officer fairly well, then the lighting should be determined to be adequate.

 - If the lighting is not adequate, then the officer should use a flashlight to illuminate the ground.
 In total darkness, the walk and turn test result may be deemed invalid.15